mensonen/diameter/docs/guide/application.md

  * Routing requests to any suitable peers, including load balancing
  * Constructing answers from received request messages

-An "application" is any instance or a subclass of a [`Application`][diameter.node.application.Application].
+An "application" is any instance of a subclass of [`Application`][diameter.node.application.Application].
 An application is handed over to a configured node and the node will route every received request and answer message to the application, when necessary.
+Protocol-level message exchanges, i.e. CER, DWR and DPR never reach any application, but every other message is expected to be handled by at least one application.

+If a node receives a message that no application has been configured to handle, it will reject the message with a `DIAMETER_APPLICATION_UNSUPPORTED` error.

 An example of the most basic client application: